-1.3 Related Work
+D. Related Work

-There is a large literature on multiple-choice hashing schemes for general hash tables [11], [20].
-In particular, regarding the cuckoo hashing scheme [6]-[9], [15]-[18], [21]-[25], the main effort has been to find a load threshold, such that for any load below the threshold, a perfect matching exists with high probability.
-It is known that a cuckoo hashing scheme with d = 2 succeeds to store all elements with high probability if the load is less than 0.5, but fails when the load is larger [16].
-Recent works [15], [17], [18] have also settled the problem of finding the corresponding thresholds for d > 2.
+There is a large literature on multiple-choice hashing schemes for general hash tables [20], [21].
+In particular, regarding the cuckoo hashing scheme [6]-[9], [11]-[19], the main effort has been to find a load threshold, such that for any load below the threshold a perfect matching exists with high probability.
+It is known that a cuckoo hashing scheme with d=2 succeeds with high probability if the load is less than 0.5, but fails when the load is larger [11].
+Recent works [13]-[15] have also settled the problem of finding the corresponding thresholds for d > 2.
 Moreover, [8] shows that cuckoo hashing with a stash (in our case, DRAM) of size s, d = 2, and a load less than 0.5 fails with probability $O(n^{-s})$.
-Our paper differs in that we also consider the average efficiency of cuckoo hashing for load values beyond 0.5 for d = 2.
+Our paper differs in that we also consider the average efficiency of cuckoo hashing for load values beyond 0.5 for d=2.
 Moreover, while most of the works investigate only the asymptotic behavior, we also present in our paper analytical expressions for finite random graphs along with the asymptotic ones.
-Finally, we assume that the DRAM size is not a constraint.
+Last, we assume that the DRAM size is not a constraint.

 We are particularly interested in schemes for network hash tables [10].
 In such schemes, the lookup times are often assumed to be bounded.
-For instance, the multilevel hash table (MHT) [7], [26] scheme partitions the SRAM memory into subtables, with a single hash function per subtable.
+For instance, the multi-level hash table (MHT) [7], [22] scheme partitions the SRAM memory into subtables, with a single hash function per subtable.
+In addition, the cuckoo variant with one move enables applications that also need fast element insertions, which we do not consider in this paper [6].
 Moreover, additional papers consider the problem of off-chip memory.
-When the SRAM is too small, an on-chip summary of the off-chip elements is used to reduce the average number of off-chip accesses to almost 1 per element query [27].
+When the SRAM is too small, an on-chip summary of the off-chip elements is used to reduce the average number of off-chip accesses to almost 1 per element query [23].
 But note that as a consequence, an off-chip access is performed in any hashing operation.
-Another non-uniform memory model-based hashing scheme is the peacock hashing, which also stores clues in on-chip memory and improves upon MHT for deletions [28].
-Additional works also focus on hash tables for specific applications, such as those based on Bloom filters [5], [10], [29].
+Another non-uniform memory model-based hashing scheme is the peacock hashing, which also stores clues in on-chip memory and improves upon MHT for deletions [24].
+Additional references also focus on hash tables for specific applications, such as those based on Bloom filters [5], [10], [25].
 However, all these papers do not focus on optimizing parameters in order to reduce the overall latency in a combined SRAM/DRAM system, which is the goal of this paper.
-Other related aspects of multiple-choice hashing in multiple disks is also found in [30].

 Finally, there are several related results in graph theory.
-[31], [32] provide the probability of a perfect matching in several random bipartite graph models; however, they do not provide the expected maximum matching size when this probability is different from one.
-Several studies investigate the expected maximum matching size in other random graphs models, and especially trees [33]-[36].
-However, these results are not applicable to random bipartite graphs, where each left-side vertex chooses a constant number of right-side vertices, as considered in this paper.
+[26], [27] provide the probability of a perfect matching in several random bipartite graph models.
+But they do not provide the expected maximum matching size when this probability is different from one.
+Also, several studies investigate the expected maximum matching size in other models of random graphs, and especially trees [28]-[31].
+Our paper differs in that it considers a different model of random bipartite graphs, where each left-side vertex chooses a constant number of right-side vertices.